bshavazipour/desdeo-tools/README.md

 Generic tools and design language used in the DESDEO framework.
-For example, this package contains classes for interacting with optimization methods implemented in `desdeo-mcmd` and `desdeo-emo`, and tools for solving for a representation of a Pareto optimal front for a multiobjective optimization.
+For example, this package contains classes for interacting with optimization methods implemented in `desdeo-mcdm` and `desdeo-emo`, and tools for solving for a representation of a Pareto optimal front for a multiobjective optimization.

 ## Installation